Loop-Powered Backlight with Red Backlight for Alarm Conditions

 Latching with Reset after Cleared (L-CLEAR): Alarm must be reset manually and can only be done so after the alarm condition has cleared.
 Press the Enter (ACK) button after the alarm condition has cleared to reset the alarm.

-These loop-powered 1/8 DIN digital panel meters can be installed virtually anywhere to provide convenient and informative displays of any 4-20 mA signal.
-One of the most convenient features of these instruments is their dual line display which is typically used to display the process variable on the 5-digit alphanumeric top line and the units or a tag on the 8-digit alphanumeric bottom line.
+Precision Digital PD6600 loop powered 1/8 DIN digital indicator can be installed virtually anywhere to provide convenient and informative displays of any 4-20 mA signal.
+One of these instruments’ most convenient features is their dual-line display, which is typically used to display the process variable on the 5-digit alphanumeric top line and the units or a tag on the 8-digit alphanumeric bottom line.
 Another common setup is to display the input in one scale on the top line (such as feet) and another scale on the bottom line (such as gallons).
-Both of these lines use 14-segment, alphanumeric characters for clear indication of tags, units or alarm messages.
+These lines use 14-segment, alphanumeric characters for clear indication of tags, units, or alarm messages.

-These loop-powered meters can be installed virtually anywhere because they get their power from the 4-20 mA loop and therefore require no separate power source.
-And they only drop 1.5 V (4.7 V with backlight), so they add very little burden to the loop.
+These loop-powered meters can be installed virtually anywhere because they get their power from the 4-20 mA loop and require no separate power source.
+And they only drop 1.5 V (4.7 V with backlight), so they add minimal burden to the loop.
 Additional features that allow these instruments to be installed virtually anywhere include a NEMA 4X, IP65 front panel, an operating temperature range of -40 to 167°F (-40 to 75°C) (for safe area products), conformally coated PCBs, and a backlit LCD that can be read in bright sunlight or dimly lit areas.
-Finally, there are intrinsically safe and nonincendive versions of these instruments that can be installed in hazardous areas.
+Finally, intrinsically safe and non-incendive versions of these instruments can be installed in hazardous areas.

 Free, PC-based, software that connects to the meter via a micro USB cable is available for programming and setup of the meters.
-In addition, the meter can be programmed, setup and operated via the four front panel buttons.
+Also, the meter can be programmed, set up and operated via the four front panel buttons.
 Three of these buttons can be used as function keys.
-In addition, a digital input is standard and is particularly useful for remote reset of the alarms or to trigger an alarm.
+Also, a digital input is standard and is particularly useful for remote reset of the alarms or to trigger an alarm.

 Except where noted all specifications apply to operation at +25°C.